Mayfair Mall: 2020 shootings

 On February 2, 2020, Alvin Cole, a 17-year-old, was killed in an incident with police.
-Cole fired a bullet from a gun before being shot five times by an officer.
+Cole was shot five times by former Wauwatosa Officer Joseph Mensah.
 The officer was suspended and eventually resigned after an independent investigation led by former U.S. Attorney Steven Biskupic called for his dismissal due to him being involved in two other fatal shootings, among other issues.
 The investigation revealed that Cole never shot an officer; the only bullet Cole fired hitting himself in the arm while running away and dropping to the ground.

 On November 20, 2020, a mass shooting occurred at the mall.
 Eight non-life-threatening injuries were reported, drawing a massive emergency response, including the FBI.
 The shooter fled the scene afterwards.
 A 15-year-old was arrested in connection with the shooting.

 The Mayfair Collection

 In fall 2015, a new shopping center opened just northwest of Mayfair Mall known as The Mayfair Collection.
 It has stores like Nordstrom Rack, Old Navy, Dick's Sporting Goods, Whole Foods Market, and Versona Accessories.
 It also has a Homewood Suites by Hilton hotel. as well as a planned apartment complex known as Uptown at the District and several restaurants as well.
 Phase 2 is yet to be complete with stores and restaurants.